Best Gaming PC Builds Under $1500 in 2026

 Despite 2026’s challenging GPU pricing environment, $1,500 remains a genuinely powerful gaming budget — enough for an RTX 5070-powered 1440p machine that will stay competitive for years.

-- Best VRAM value: Swap the RTX 5070 for RX 9070 to get 16GB VRAM at similar cost
+• Best VRAM value: Swap the RTX 5070 for RX 9070 to get 16GB VRAM at similar or lower cost

-Whatever route you take, build smart: prioritize the GPU and CPU, don’t skimp on RAM speed, and always go 2TB storage minimum in 2026.
+Whatever route you take, build smart: prioritize the GPU and CPU balance, don’t skimp on RAM speed, always go 2TB storage minimum, and if choosing between RTX 5060 Ti variants, the 16GB is worth the $50 premium every time.

 Also check: High-Tech Console vs Gaming PC: Which Gives Better Value in 2026?